pwrdrvr/microapps-core/CONTRIBUTING.md

 # Releasing NPM Packages

-Challenge: `projen` does not support monorepos well, so it can build, tag, version, and release the CDK Construct library in `packages/microapps-cdk` but it cannot be invoked to release `packages/microapps-publish` and, because it doesn't support monorepos well, it cannot build and publish both in one invocation.
+Challenge: `projen` does not support monorepos well, so it can build, tag, version, and release the CDK Construct library in `packages/microapps-cdk` but it cannot be invoked to release `packages/pwrdrvr` and, because it doesn't support monorepos well, it cannot build and publish both in one invocation.

-Below are tips, tricks, and commands used to build and release `microapps-publish` to NPM after `microapps-cdk` is done being published by `projen`.
+Below are tips, tricks, and commands used to build and release `pwrdrvr` to NPM after `microapps-cdk` is done being published by `projen`.

 ## Get the Version that Projen Tagged